Saurabh Tiwary

-Saurabh Sunil Tiwary (born 30 December 1989) is an Indian cricketer who plays as a left-handed middle order batsman.
+Saurabh Tiwary (born 30 December 1989) is an Indian former cricketer who played as a left-handed middle order batsman.
 He was one of the key batsmen in the Indian team that won the 2008 Under-19 World Cup in Malaysia.
+He was a part of the Indian squad which won the 2010 Asia Cup.

 Indian Premier League

 He represented Mumbai Indians from the 2008 Indian Premier League.
 He had become a regular player for them in the IPL 2010, where he was dubbed as a left-handed version of Mahendra Singh Dhoni.
-It is often believed that he was selected to play for the national team only because he looked like an overweight version Dhoni, although with underweight talent.